 machine learning for large social systems, stochastic models and algorithms for

-graph and mobility mining, and recommender systems.
-He also serves as the director of the Doctoral School in Computer and Communication Sciences.
+He is also the current director of the Doctoral School in Computer and Communication Sciences.

 From 2007-2010, he was with the